-A 400kV transmission power line is required to be constructed between the Ankerlig Power Station and the Omega Substation (not yet constructed, but to be located on the Farm Groot Oliphantskop 81) to integrate the additional power generated at this power station to the national electricity grid.
-The existing substation (high voltage (HV) yard) at the Ankerlig Power Station will be utilised, and no additional infrastructure or expansion of this HV yard is required to accommodate the new transmission power line.
+A 400kV transmission power line is required to be constructed between the Gourikwa Power Station and the Proteus Substation (located approximately 11 km north-west of the power station) to integrate the additional power generated at this power station to the national electricity grid.
+The existing substation (high voltage (HV) yard) at the Gourikwa Power Station will be utilised, and no additional infrastructure or expansion of this HV yard is required to accommodate the new transmission power line.

-Technically feasible alternative transmission power line alignment corridors (approximately 500 m in width) have been identified for investigation within the EIA process (refer to Figure 1.1).
+Technically feasible alternative transmission power line alignment corridors (approximately 500 m in width) have been identified for investigation within the EIA process (refer to Figure 1.4).
 Through the EIA process, a preferred alternative power line corridor will be nominated for environmental authorisation (by the environmental authorities), provided no environmental fatal flaws are identified to be associated with the proposed project.

-Transmission power lines are constructed and operated within a 55 m wide servitude that is established along the entire length of the line.
-Within this servitude, Eskom has certain rights and controls that support the safe, effective operation and maintenance of the line.
-The process of achieving options to acquire servitudes is referred to as the Servitude Negotiation Process with each affected landowner.
-The negotiation process is undertaken directly by Eskom and is independent of and follows on from the EIA process.
+Transmission power lines are constructed and operated within a 55 m wide servitude that is established along the entire length of the power line.
+Within this servitude, Eskom has certain rights and controls that support the safe, effective operation and maintenance of the power line.
+The process of achieving options to acquire servitudes is referred to as the Servitude Negotiation Process.
+The procurement of servitudes will be through a negotiation process with each affected landowner and will be subject to the project being authorised by DEAT.
+The process of servitude negotiating is independent of the EIA process.